jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

   </div>
 </div>

 As you can see (and hear), the phase canceled high band is not even remotely close to its expected counterpart.
-Obviously, a white noise is the worst possible case since it contains all the frequencies in the spectrum, but the result will be the same with more conventional material.
-Note that
+White noise is the worst possible case since it contains all the frequencies in the spectrum, but the result will be similar no matter what.
+Here's the expected frequency response of each high pass filter slope available in FabFilter Pro-Q 3 (in green) compared to their actual frequency response obtained by phase canceling the corresponding low pass filter (in salmon):

+{% include image.html path="posts/1-frequency-splitter/frequency-responses.gif" path-detail="posts/1-frequency-splitter/frequency-responses.gif" width="90%" alt="Frequency Responses" %}

-Note that a popular Max for Live device called [Invisible Band Splitter](https://www.maxforlive.com/library/device/3341/invisible-band-splitter) suffers from the same issue.
-It uses hardcoded 6 dB / octave slopes, which results in a very minimal phase shift, but still not in a perfectly null cancellation.
-This hardcoded slope is also very low and doesn't allow any sort of precise splitting (especially in the lower frequencies).
-So try to avoid this device as well.
+Note that a popular Max for Live device called [Invisible Band Splitter](https://www.maxforlive.com/library/device/3341/invisible-band-splitter) doesn't suffer from the same issue.
+It uses hardcoded 6 dB / octave slopes, which results in an almost perfect filter inversion (as you can see in the GIF above).
+This unique property is exclusive to first-order low-pass and high-pass filters (single-pole) such as the ones used in this device, making them a viable alternative to using linear phase filters (discussed in the next section).
+However, the resulting 6 dB / octave slope is very low and doesn't allow any sort of precise splitting (especially in the lower frequencies).
+So try to avoid this device as well if you want properly isolated bands with minimal overlap.

 ## The almost perfect frequency splitter